 WHAT CAN YOU DO TO SUPPORT YOUR CHILD’S READING?

 Take an interest in what your child is reading and encourage him or her to read, both fiction and non-fiction books.
-Make sure that you have lots of books and magazines around the house, visit the local library and show your child how to access eBooks.
+Try to have books and magazines around the house, visit the local library and show your child how to access eBooks.
 Talk about books you have read, authors you have enjoyed and NEVER stop reading to your child, regardless of their age!
 Listening to others reading aloud encourages children to read with fluency and expression themselves.

 Children should be encouraged to read independently for approximately 10-30 minutes every day on average.
 Discuss what your child has read, and ask him or her to reflect on the material, character, plot, events etc. Use a dictionary to find the meaning of any new or difficult words.